The right vehicle, for the right job, at the right cost!

 - Vehicle Financing

-While many departments elect to purchase their vehicles outright with their own funds, UCLA Transportation has finance options available for departments that do not have the up-front capital.
+While many departments elect to purchase their vehicles outright with their own funds, UCLA Transportation has a finance option available for departments that do not have the up-front capital.
 We recommend consulting your internal finance departments to determine which funds can be used for vehicle acquisitions.
-Our financing terms are broken into three stages:Stage 1: Initial Finance Term (IFT)
+Our financing terms are determined by vehicle’s useful life:

 - Purchase Process